 Joined the RPO in 1998

-Seaman was music director of the RPO from 1998-2011 and was subsequently named conductor laureate.
-During his 13-year tenure—the longest in RPO history—he raised the orchestra’s artistic level, broadened its audience base, and created a new concert series.
+Seaman was music director of the RPO from 1998-2011, and was subsequently named conductor laureate.
+During his 13-year tenure- the longest in RPO history¾he raised the orchestra’s artistic level, broadened its audience base, and created a new concert series.
 This contribution was recognized with an award from the American Society of Composers, Authors and Publishers.

-Other key positions he has held include music director of the Naples Philharmonic Orchestra, conductor-in-residence with the Baltimore Symphony Orchestra, and artistic advisor of the San Antonio Symphony.
+Other key positions have included music director of the Naples Philharmonic Orchestra, conductor-in-residence with the Baltimore Symphony Orchestra, and artistic advisor of the San Antonio Symphony.
 In the U.K. he was principal conductor with both the BBC Scottish Symphony Orchestra and Northern Sinfonia.

-In May 2009, the University of Rochester made Seaman an honorary doctor of music.
+In May 2009, the University of Rochester made Seaman an honorary doctor of music, acknowledging his outstanding leadership as conductor, recording artist, teacher, and community arts partner.
 In 2013, University of Rochester Press published Seaman’s Inside Conducting, a wise but entertaining look at the art of conducting.

 Videos of Christopher Seaman

 Symphony No. 5, Second mvt.